 Markham resident Josh Liendo is among 31 athletes selected to represent Canada at the 2022 Commonwealth Games in Birmingham, England this summer and is billed as one of the rookies to watch.

 The 19-year-old is Swimming Canada’s 2021 Male Swimmer of the Year and is fresh off a three-medal performance at last year’s FINA World Swimming Championships (25m).

-Birmingham 2022 will be held July 28 to August 8, with the swimming competition taking place July 29 to August 3.
+The 2022 Commonwealth Games will be held July 28 to August 8, with the swimming competition taking place July 29 to August 3.

 Seventy-one nations and territories will take part in the Commonwealth Games, which are the only multi-sport event that feature equal standing for sport and para-sport events and will feature 19 sports and eight para-sports, with up to 4,500 athletes taking part.

 Photo: Markham resident Josh Liendo is among 31 athletes selected to represent Canada at the 2022 Commonwealth Games in England this summer.
 Photo courtesy of Swimming Canada/Scott Grant.